evilcloud/Death-Grips-simulator/README.md

-Currently three videos are simulated:
+Currently, three videos are simulated: